heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 When running your Docker Compose, you should be able to see the outputs of all the emitters and receivers.

+Which command(s) did you use to run the Docker Compose file?

 #### Check the logs of the emitters and receivers

 Take some time to read and understand the logs.

 What are your conclusions to the following questions?

+- What messages do the unicast receivers receive?
+Why?
 - What messages do the broadcast receivers receive?
 Why?
 - What messages do the multicast receivers receive?
-Why?
-- What messages do the unicast receivers receive?
 Why?
 - What are the differences between the outputs of the emitters and receivers when running them with Docker Compose and when running them manually?